AutodeskGames/stingray-docs/source/interactive_help/managing_content/core_resources.md

 # Working with core resources

 In addition to the resources that you import and create in the source folder, each project inherits a preset collection of "core" resources.
 These core resources are installed with {{ProductName}}, and are kept in the `core` folder within the installation directory.
-When you compile a game project, the interactive engine automatically picks up the content from the core folder, compiles the files, and adds them to your project's compiled data.
+When you compile your project, the interactive engine automatically picks up the content from the core folder, compiles the files, and adds them to the project's compiled data.

-Otherwise, the game engine treats core resources just like any other data resources in your project.
-If you want to use any of them in your game at runtime, you need to make sure that they are included in your package definitions.
+Otherwise, the interactive engine treats core resources just like any other data resources in your project.
+If you want to use any of them in the engine at runtime, you need to make sure that they are included in your package definitions.
 This is typically done in your boot package.

-Although many of the core resources are intended primarily to support the interactive editor, there are many that you are likely to want in your final game.
+Although many of the core resources are intended primarily to support the interactive editor, there are many that you are likely to want in your final app.
 For example, you are likely to need the Lua scripts for the Appkit and for the other plug-ins (such as Wwise, Gameware Navigation, or HumanIK).
 Use the `boot.package` and `main.package` provided with the template projects as a model.

 ## What's in the core